Conccurer/Operating-System/README.md

 It demonstrates the fundamentals of how an operating system boots, switches to protected mode,
 and runs a minimal C++ kernel after being loaded by GRUB.

-> Think of this as a "Hello World" for OS development — small, simple, but powerful in showing
+> Think of this as a "Hello World" for OS development, small, simple, but powerful in showing
 > how high-level C++ code can run directly on bare metal hardware without an underlying OS.

 ---